fluiddyn/fluidsim/doc/build-from-source.md

 #### Standard Python from Python.org

-We present here how one can build Fluidsim from source as the main developers and users.
+We present here how one can build Fluidsim from source like the main developers and users.

 ##### Install PDM